 PALM HARBOR, Florida – The Valspar Championship, the PGA Tour stop that tees off here on Thursday (TODAY) has its best field ever.
-Tiger Woods and Rory McElroy are here for the first time and Jordan Spite is also on hand.
+Tiger Woods and Rory McElroy are here for the first time and Jordan Spieth is also on hand.

 Oh, yes.
 Dylan Meyer is here, too.
 While his Illini teammates were competing in a collegiate event in Las Vegas Meyer was preparing to challenge the PGA Tour stars.
 He was invited off his win in a collegiate tournament that Valspar also sponsors.

 “I’m ready to feel what it’s going to be like on the first tee box on Thursday,’’ said Meyer, who missed the cut in last year’s John Deere Classic – first PGA Tour start.
 “With Tiger and these guys it’s a bigger event, but I’ve got to keep it in perspective.
 This is just a good gauge for me to see where I’m.
 I don’t have to prove anything now.’’

 But he will as soon as his last collegiate season is over.

 “I’m hopefully going to be out here the next couple months after graduation,’’ he said.
 “I’m building up for that but feeling great about the season for the school.
 I’m going to keep working with Coach (Mike) Small after I’ve graduated.
 That’s going to be a big thing for me.’’

 A change of scene for TigerWoods last played the famed Copperhead course when Innisbrook Resort hosted a mixed team event called the JC Penney Classic.
 Copperhead has been renovated since then and golf in general has changed, according to Woods.

 “That was 22 years ago,’’ said Woods.
 “It was a different game.
 I had a long driver, maybe 44 inches.
 Half the guys were using persimmon woods and balata balls were the No. 1 ball out here.’’